 - BI is used to identify the current trends of their business.

-2. How do you perform risk management in your project?_text]Answer:
+2. How do you perform risk management in your project?

-A risk is defined as an uncertain event that causes threat to the existing business which can cause impact on revenue or sometimes on the profits of the business.
-Risk management techniques such as risk avoidance, reduction, transfer and acceptance can be used.
+Answer: A risk is defined as an uncertain event that causes a threat to the existing business which can cause an impact on revenue or sometimes on the profits of the business.
+Risk management techniques such as risk avoidance, reduction, transfer, and acceptance can be used.
 We have to identify, analyze, evaluate and control the risk in the business.

-Rapid Application Development model (RAD) is a kind of incremental model.
-The phases of the project are produced in parallel as individual project.
-The developments in the project are time boxed, delivered and afterward assembled into a working model.
+Answer: Rapid Application Development model (RAD) is a kind of incremental model.
+The phases of the project are produced in parallel to an individual project.
+The developments in the project are time-boxed, delivered and afterward assembled into a working model.

-4. What do you think is the scope of business analysts in the agile methodology perspective?_text]Answer:
+4. What do you think is the scope of business analysts in the agile methodology perspective?

-With Agile, Business analysts act as a bridge between development team and stakeholders.
+Answer: With Agile, Business analysts act as a bridge between the development team and stakeholders.
 They act on key deliverables to prioritize and deliver the project in stipulated time and budget.

-A requirement is a capability possessed by a solution to solve a problem or achieve an objective.
+Answer: A requirement is a capability possessed by a solution to solve a problem or achieve an objective.
 Requirements are input to various stages of SDLC and must be properly documented and validated by the business users/stakeholders.
-(Online training Institute)

-6. When do you know that you have gathered all the requirements?_text]Answer:
+6. When do you know that you have gathered all the requirements?

-Once the requirements are gathered, they are validated by the business users/client.
-It is only after the approval of the business users, the requirements are considered as to be completed.
-Additionally, it should be validated that:
+Answer: Once the requirements are gathered, they are validated by the business users/client.
+It is only after the approval of the business users, the requirements are considered to be completed.
+Additionally, it should be validated: